jenkinsci/electricflow-plugin/README.md

 ## Deploying applications using CloudBees CD/RO

-The CloudBees CD/RO plugin enables you to deploy applications.
+The CloudBees CD/RO Native Jenkins plugin enables you to deploy applications.

 To set up this post-build action:
 1. Navigate to your job's **Configuration** > **Post-build Actions** menu.